marimo-team/examples/README.md

   `--sandbox`](https://docs.marimo.io/guides/package_reproducibility/)
 - [ ] Include a short README.md describing your example and how to run it.
 - [ ] Include instructions on how to adapt the notebook to custom data and models

+If you aren't comfortable adding a new example, you can also request new examples by filing an issue.

 ## Community